 Watching the Northern Lights in Fairbanks is one of the most popular winter activities in Alaska.
-The Fairbanks area in particular is one of the best places in Alaska to see the Northern Lights.
-Marvel at the magnificent Aurora Borealis from an Aurora Viewing Lodge north of Fairbanks – far from the city lights – and from the hills above Chena Hot Springs Resort, which offers spectacular 360-degree views.
-Relax during the daz in the hot springs' natural outdoor pool, visit the ice museum, take a sled dog ride and enjoy the many winter festivities Fairbanks has to offer.
-Because Fairbanks is closer to the highly active area above the Arctic, and because winter nights are longer in Fairbanks than in the south, the light show over the city is often much brighter and more reliable than elsewhere.
+The Fairbanks area, in particular, is one of the best places in Alaska to see the Northern Lights.
+Marvel at the magnificent Aurora Borealis from an Aurora Viewing Lodge north of Fairbanks - far from the city lights - and from the hills above Chena Hot Springs Resort, which offers spectacular 360-degree views.
+Relax in the Chena Resort hot springs pool during the day, visit the ice museum, take a sled dog ride, and enjoy the many winter festivities Fairbanks has to offer, such as the World Ice Art Championships.
+Because Fairbanks is closer to the highly active area around the Arctic Circle and winter nights are longer in Fairbanks than in the south, the light show over the city is often much brighter and more reliable than elsewhere.
 The Northern Lights dance and wave across the sky in shades of green, purple and red.
-It's a vacation and spectacle you’ll never forget.
-Take part in activities such as sled dog tours, the World Ice Carving Championship or a guided snowmobile tour. |
+It's a vacation and a spectacle you'll never forget.

 Day

-01 |
+01

 Day

-02 |
+02

-Fairbanks Join this afternoon our Fairbanks & area sightseeing tour (included) - combining fun with Fairbanks history, Alaskan craftsmanship and Alaska winter activities.
-Your first stop is the Santa Claus House in North Pole where you can shop for Christmas decoration and visit the reindeer.
+Join this afternoon our Fairbanks & area sightseeing tour - combining fun with Fairbanks history, Alaskan craftsmanship and Alaska winter activities.
+Your first stop is the Santa Claus House in North Pole where you can shop for Christmas decoration and visit the reindeers.
 Continue to the Trans Alaska Pipeline viewpoint and the Morris Thompson Cultural Center offering knowledgeable cultural programs and an interpretive exhibit gallery featuring the land, seasons and people of Interior Alaska and the Arctic.
 If you are looking for an authentic gift, then the Great Alaskan Bowl Company is the perfect place for you.
-Evening transfer to a prime aurora viewing lodge, located in the hills about 20 miles north of Fairbanks – far away from any city lights (included).
+Evening transfer to a prime aurora viewing lodge, located in the hills about 20 miles north of Fairbanks – far away from any city lights.
 Enjoy spectacular 270-degree aurora displays through large picture windows from the comfort of the lodge or outside.
-Return transfer to your hotel around 2:00 am. |
+Return transfer to your hotel around 2:00 am.

 Day

-03 |
+03

 Day